aaronpenne/mark-forster-archive/_posts/2008-01-21-how-to-make-your-dreams-come-true-review.md

 **Author:** Adam
 **Date:** February 20, 2009 at 19:32

-Hi Mark,Any idea if this book will be available to buy on Amazon, The Book Depository (my preferred online book store), or Better World Books anytime soon?I'm keen to purchase it :)AdamSydney, Australia
+Hi Mark,Any idea if this book will be available to buy on Amazon, The Book Depository (my preferred online book store), or Better World Books anytime soon?I'm keen to purchase it :)Adam
+Sydney, Australia

 ---